ZPelletierCSUSTAN/TextCanvas/README.txt

 TextCanvas is an app made by Zachory Pelletier.
-Created using Gemini 3 Pro AI model using Google AI Studio.
+Created using Gemini 3 Pro Preview AI model using Google AI Studio.

 TextCanvas is a sophisticated, dark-themed Flask web application developed by Zachory Pelletier that features real-time single and batch Image-to-Text conversion with advanced subpixel rendering, matrix effects, and dithering customization options.